 Prof. Yangsheng XUYangsheng XU / President

-Professor Xu's research includes robotics, intelligent systems and artificial intelligence.
-He has been interested in space robotics, service robotics, robot language, wearable interface, intelligent vehicles and self-learning systems.
+Professor Xu's research includes robotics, intelligent systems and artificial intelligence, with main interests in space robotics, service robotics, robot language, wearable interface, intelligent vehicles and self-learning systems.
 He has published 6 books, and over 300 papers in international journals in these areas.
-He is Academician of Chinese Academy of Engineering, Fellow of International Academy of Aeronautics and Astronautics, Fellow of the Institute of Electrical and Electronics Engineers, Academician of International Eurasian Academy of Sciences, and Fellow of Hong Kong Academy of Engineering Science.
+He is Academician of the Chinese Academy of Engineering, Fellow of the International Academy of Aeronautics and Astronautics, Fellow of the Institute of Electrical and Electronics Engineers, Academician of the International Eurasian Academy of Sciences, and Fellow of the Hong Kong Academy of Engineering Science.

 Prof. Tom Z.Q.
 LUOTom Z.Q.
-LUO / Office of Vice President (Academic)
+LUO / Vice President (Academic)

 Professor Zhi-Quan (Tom) Luo received his BSc degree in Applied Mathematics from Peking University, China, in 1984.
 In the same year, he was selected by a joint AMS-SIAM committee and the Ministry of Education of China for graduate study in the United States (S.S.
 Chern Program).
 Following a 12-month intensive training in English and Mathematics, he enrolled in the Massachusetts Institute of Technology where he received a PhD degree in Operations Research in 1989.
 From 1989 to 2003, he was on the faculty in the Department of Electrical and Computer Engineering, McMaster University, Canada where he eventually served as the department head and was awarded a Canada Research Chair (Tier I) in Information Processing.
 From 2003 to 2014, Professor Luo has been a full professor at the Department of Electrical and Computer Engineering, University of Minnesota and held an endowed ADC Chair in digital technology.
 Currently, Professor Luo serves as the Vice President (Academic) of the Chinese University of Hong Kong, Shenzhen, and concurrently the Director of Shenzhen Research Institute of Big Data.